Depreciation recapture: Computing depreciation recapture

 When a taxpayer sells an asset for a gain after taking deductions for depreciation, depreciation recapture is used to tax the gain.
 Because the taxpayer received a deduction from ordinary income for the depreciation of the asset, any gain the taxpayer receives, up to the depreciation amount, must be included as ordinary income to offset the earlier deduction.
 Any gain above that is a capital gain subject to capital gains tax rates (usually more favorable).

 For example, the widget discussed above had an original basis of $1,000.
 The taxpayer took $400 worth of depreciation deductions from their ordinary income over the course of four years.
 At the end of those four years, the taxpayer's adjusted basis in the asset had changed to $600.
 If the taxpayer then sells the asset for $700, then they would realize a gain of $100.
 Because they received depreciation deductions, they would be required to include the $100 gain as part of their ordinary income.
 This is a depreciation recapture.

 However, if taxpayer instead sells the widget for $1300, because their adjusted basis is $600, the result is a $700 gain.
 Of that amount, $400 of the gain (equivalent to the total amount of depreciation taken during the time owned) is taxed as ordinary income, and the remaining $300 is taxed at the more favorable capital gains tax rate.

-While this section is correct for Section 1245 property (in the U.S.A), it is not correct for Section 1250 property.
-For Section 1250 assets (real estate), Recaptured Depreciation is defined as "Additional Depreciation" in IRS Publication 544 (see column 3 on page 30 of the 2016 version of this publication).
-Additional Depreciation is the portion of Accumulated Depreciation in excess of straight line.
-It is taxed at ordinary income tax rates, which have a maximum rate of 39.6% or 37% after 2018(to the extent of any gain realized).
-The portion of Accumulated Depreciation which corresponds to straight line depreciation is called "Unrecaptured Section 1250 Gain" (though sometimes informally called "Unrecaptured Depreciation", and it is taxed at a maximum rate of 25% (also to the extent of any gain realized).
-The remainder of any gain realized is considered long-term capital gain, provided the property was held over a year, and is taxed at a maximum rate of 15% for 2010-2012, and 20% for 2013 and thereafter.

-If Section 1245 or Section 1250 property is held one year or less, any gain on its sale or exchange is taxed as ordinary income.

-Though this article is about Recaptured Depreciation, it would probably be a good place to explain Unrecaptured 1250 Gain as well as Long-Term and Short-Term Capital Gain.
-There should not be any differences between the treatment of Section 1245 property and Section 1250 property.